abobija/esp-dns-hijack-srv/README.md

-# esp32-dns-hijack-srv
+# dns-hijack-srv
-DNS Hijack Server, packaged as ESP-IDF component
+Esp32 DNS Hijack Server, packaged as ESP-IDF component

 ## How to use